 7.11 Residence Requirements

-Degree-seeking graduate students are required to register every fall and spring semester unless they receive special permission in writing from the Office of Graduate Academic Affairs for a leave of absence.
+Degree-seeking graduate students are required to register every fall and spring semester unless they are granted an official leave of absence from the Office of Graduate Academic Affairs (see the Leaves and Withdrawals section of the Graduate Bulletin for more information).
 In addition, doctoral students must spend a minimum of one year of full-time study at the university.
-(Students should consult the definitions of a full-time student and credit requirements listed within the Graduate Bulletin).
+(Students should consult the definitions of a full-time student and credit requirements listed within the Registration section of the Graduate Bulletin).
 That year must occur within six years prior to awarding the degree.
 Some academic units have academic residence requirements for master’s degrees as well.

 Refer to Section 5.5 for policies regarding full-time and part-time registration.